Banknotes of the pound sterling: Series D

 In the mid-1960s, shortly after the introduction of Series C, the Bank of England proposed to introduce a new banknote series featuring people from British history.
 In addition to enhancing the appearance of banknotes, the complexity of the new designs was intended to make counterfeiting harder.
 The task of designing the new Series D notes was given to the Bank's new in-house designer, Harry Eccleston, who not only designed the notes themselves, but also created three individual portraits of the Queen.
-It was initially envisaged that all of the denominations of notes then in circulation would be issued under Series D. To that end, a Series D 10/– note was designed, featuring Sir Walter Raleigh, which would become the 50 pence note upon decimalisation, and intended to be the first of the new series to be issued.
+It was initially envisaged that all of the denominations of notes then in circulation would be issued under Series D. To that end, a Series D 10/– note was designed, featuring Sir Walter Raleigh, and which would become the 50 pence note upon decimalisation, and intended to be the first of the new series to be issued.
 However, inflation had shorted the estimated lifespan of the note to roughly five months in circulation.
 As a result, the new note was not introduced, and the 10/- note was instead replaced with a 50p coin in 1969.
 Instead, the £20 note was the first Series D note to enter circulation in 1970, with William Shakespeare on the reverse.

 Runaway inflation through the 1970s also considerably eroded the lifespan of the £1 note, and the Series D £1 note, featuring Sir Isaac Newton, was discontinued in 1984, having been replaced by a coin the year before, and was officially withdrawn from circulation in 1988.
 Nonetheless, all banknotes, regardless of when they were withdrawn from circulation, may be presented at the Bank of England where they will be exchanged for current banknotes.
 Other banks may also decide to exchange old banknotes, but they are under no obligation to do so.